Skip to main content

 Pick the working fluid and the mode that matches the problem.
 There are four solve modes:

 1. Incompressible liquid - water and process liquids at constant density, solved in head.
-This is the default and is available on every plan, including the free Explorer tier.
+This is the default and is available on every plan, including free.

 2. Liquid with heat transfer - the same network with per-pipe heat loss or gain and enthalpy mixing at junctions.
 Advanced plan.